Is It Aggression or Is It Something Else? Reasons for Cat Aggression

 Joey Lusvardi

 Joey Lusvardi CCBC is an IAABC Certified Cat Behavior Consultant and professional cat trainer based out of Minneapolis, Minnesota.
 He runs a behavior consultation and cat training service, Class Act Cats, where he helps cat parents address a variety of unwanted behaviors.
-Joey is available for in home sessions locally or virtual sessions wherever you are located!
+If you want individualized cat behavior help, Joey is available for virtual sessions wherever you are located!